 College students strive to land a job right after graduation.
 In today’s competitive job market, having job prospects while in school certainly makes a difference.

-Incoming college students find it daunting to decide on a major field of interest and the college to attend but the education and training they offer isn’t all that there is to it; you need to consider the educational institution’s job placement rates as well.
+Incoming college students find it daunting to decide on a major field of interest and the college to attend, but the education and training they offer aren’t all that there is to it; you need to consider the educational institution’s job placement rates as well.